-Initials Activity Instructions 1 Take a hike!
+11000 000000000000000000000000000000000 Initials Activity Instructions THE EXPLORATION ZONE: MARITIME HAMMOCK TRAILS & SHIPYARD 1 Take a hike!
 Explore the natural maritime hammock here at the St. Augustine Lighthouse.
 This habitat is home to many native plants and animals.
 Using signage, find and identify one of the native plants on our nature trails.
 REMEMBER: stay on the trail and do not disturb any plants or animals.
-Draw the plant here Record the plant's name below 2 Plumbing check!
-The lightkeepers' house had no indoor plumbing when it was built in 1876.
+Draw the plant here Record the plant's name below 2 Tie the knots - Whether you are camping, sailing, or just tying your shoes, you need to know how to tie knots.
+Try to master all four of the knots in the hands-on display.
+THE VICTORIAN LIGHT STATION: COURTYARD 3 Plumbing check!
+The keepers' house had no indoor plumbing when it was built in 1876.
 Keepers and their families used water from two sources.
 Find and identify one of these two water sources, and name it below.
-Water Source: Location on Site: 3 What's cooking?
+Water Source: Location on Site: 4 What's cooking?
 Find the location of the two kitchens for the keepers' house.
 Name what one of the former kitchens is used for today.
-Answer: 4 Sign the Visiting Keepers' Logbook!
-The keepers kept detailed logs of the weather conditions, work they did on the lighthouse grounds, and any events that happened while they were on duty.
-Today, we keep a log of our visitors, who come from all over the world!
-Sign our Visiting Keepers' Logbook in the keeper's office, and don't forget to mention that you are earning your Lighthouse Patch.
+Answer: LIGHTHOUSE TOWER & EXHIBIT ROOMS 5 Look in the Keepers' Office- Find the large, two person wrench.
+What was it used to adjust?
+This was just one of the difficult and sometimes dangerous tasks a keeper must perform to keep the Lighthouse healthy.
+6 Carry the oil bucket- There are two buckets in the lighthouse: one in the oil house at the base of the tower, and one near the top of the tower.
+These buckets are weighted to feel just as heavy as they were when the lighthouse keepers would carry them to the top of the tower each night.
+Lift a bucket and imagine carrying it all the way to the top!
+KEEPERS' HOUSE EXHIBITS 7 Lighting the way- Lightships also helped guide the way, inside the Keepers' House see if you can find an old Lightship lamp and write down its name.